NYUAD-CRC/crc-docs/source/hpc/storage/data_sharing.rst

 Data Sharing with Collaborators
 ===============================

-Apart from the existing data sharing options (Groups and ACLs) avaiable in Dalma, Users can now also share the data/files with their collaborators via a common location (``/scratch/tmp``), hence minimizing the complexity for quick/temporary sharing of data/files.
+Apart from the existing data sharing options (Groups and ACLs) avaiable on the HPC, Users can now also share the data/files with their collaborators via a common location (``/scratch/tmp``), hence minimizing the complexity for quick/temporary sharing of data/files.